Neil Erikson: Fraser Anning

 In 2019, Erikson was involved in an altercation between Queensland Senator Fraser Anning and a 17-year-old boy.
 Erikson was recorded restraining the 17-year-old after the boy crushed an egg on the back of Anning's head while he was speaking at a political meeting in the Melbourne suburb of Moorabbin.
 The teenager egged Anning in response to comments made by the senator about the Christchurch mosque shootings in New Zealand, claiming that Muslim immigration had led to the attacks.
 Erikson and a number of other UPF members tackled the boy to the ground, putting him in a headlock and repeatedly kicking and punching him.

 Further convictions and jail

 On 11 May 2021, Erikson was sentenced to one month jail at the Melbourne Magistrates Court, after refusing a community correction order and de-radicalisation program.
-Erikson lodged an appeal against the sentence in the County Court, which is scheduled for August 2021.
+Erikson lodged an appeal against the sentence in the County Court, which was scheduled for August 2021.

 On 30 July 2021, Erikson was sentenced in the Melbourne Magistrates Court to 10 weeks jail for hurling homophobic abuse in a church in Hawthorn in May 2019.
 He was granted bail.